the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `EOA` - Externally Owned Account; in general, there are two types of accounts: externally owned accounts, controlled by private keys, and contract accounts, controlled by their contract code

 `events` - allow logging to the Ethereum blockchain; Use cases for events are: Listening for events and updating user interface; cheap form of storage
+	- Anonymous Solidity Event - does not store its signature in the topics list of the log.
+Instead, only the arguments are stored.

 `EVM` - Ethereum is a stack based architecture, single threaded.